lacuna/bifurcan/doc/comparison.md

 Since every hash set shared an implementation with their respective hash map, they demonstrate the same performance as shown above.

-However, Scala has clearly optimized for set operations on their hash sets specifically, as they are comparable to Bifurcan across the above:
+Scala, however, has clearly optimized for set operations on their hash sets specifically, as they are comparable to Bifurcan across the board:

 ![](../benchmarks/images/sorted_map_union.png)
 ![](../benchmarks/images/sorted_map_intersection.png)